Minimal Quantile Functions Subject to Stochastic Dominance Constraints: Risk Minimizing Problem

 For the case of an FSD constraint, i.e., $i=1$, problem \eqref{opt:emp:isd} is essentially equivalent to problem \eqref{opt:emp} (with $Q=Q_0$ there) and its solution is thus given by $X=Q_0(1-\xi)$ and the minimum is

 where $\xi\in\Xi$.
-For the case of an SSD constraint, i.e., $i=2$, problem \eqref{opt:emp:isd} has the same minimum $x_0$ as in the case of an FSD constraint; see, e.g., Theorem 3.44 of F\"ollmer and Schied (2011).
-Moreover, a solution of problem \eqref{opt:emp:isd} with $i=2$ is also given by $X=Q_0(1-\xi)$, where $\xi\in\Xi$.
+For the case of an SSD constraint, i.e., $i=2$, problem \eqref{opt:emp:isd} has the same minimum $x_0$ as in the case of an FSD constraint; see, e.g., F\"ollmer and Schied \cite[Theorem 3.44]{FS11}.
+Moreover, a solution of problem \eqref{opt:emp:isd} with $i=2$ is also given by $X=Q_0(1-\xi)$, where $\xi\in\Xi$. \end{remark}

-Now a question arises naturally: what is the expenditure minimizing payoff when the payoff satisfies both an FSD constraint and an SSD constraint?
-The problem writes